TWilkin/powerpi/esp8266/README.md

 -   **wifi_password** - The password for the aforementioned WiFi SSID.
 -   **serial_baud** - _optional_ - The baud rate to use when connecting to the serial monitor on the sensor, default is 115200.

+By default a sensor will retrieve configuration from [_clacks-config_](../services/clacks-config/README.md), but this can be disabled with the `--disable-clacks` option if you wish to always use the configuration options provided in the code.

 ```bash
 # Configure a motion sensor
 ./configure --enable-pir location=Hallway